bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 **Example**

-To update a menu button to add more color contrast, add the following text to the `footer.html` file for your mobile and regular templates.
+To update a menu button to add more color contrast, add the following text to the `footer.html` file of your mobile and regular templates:

 ```html
 <style>